karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 **Import availability.**
 Pyodide supports a substantial subset of the scientific Python ecosystem (NumPy, SciPy, Pandas, Matplotlib), but not every library.
 Anything with C extensions that Pyodide has not pre-compiled is unavailable.
-The Python version in each `pyproject.toml` must match the Python version provided by the Pyodide runtime used by Marimo’s WASM export.
+The Python version in each `pyproject.toml` must match the Python version provided by the Pyodide runtime used by marimo’s WASM export.
 In our setup that means pinning Python to `==3.12.*`, because the prebuilt Pyodide wheels we rely on are built for that runtime.

 **Available APIs.**